Luanda landmark

 History, sweeping bay views, and a hidden restaurant inside the walls

-One of Luanda’s defining landmarks: layers of history, dramatic viewpoints, and a quiet restaurant tucked within the fortress.
+One of Luanda’s most defining places: layered history, dramatic viewpoints over the bay, and a quiet restaurant tucked inside the fortress walls.

 Built in 1576, São Miguel Fortress is a place to understand the past and admire the present.
-Walk the ramparts, spot the cannons still facing the sea, and let Luanda’s bay fill the horizon.
+Walk the ramparts, spot the cannons still facing the sea, and let Luanda Bay open in front of you.

 Why go

-Powerful history, exceptional views, tranquil setting, and a restaurant inside.
+Powerful history, exceptional views, tranquil atmosphere and a restaurant inside.

 Founded